AI timeline generator for eng teams

 See full demo →

-Why a graph, not a backlog
+Why a timeline map, not a backlog

 Flat backlogs sort work by priority and hope dependencies stay in everyone's head.
 That breaks down quickly on multi-team launches: QA starts before the API is ready, design handoffs get lost, and the "critical path" only surfaces when the deadline is already at risk.